 Multi container systems are equipped with several extinguishing agent containers which are connected by a pilot line.
 These are required, for instance, if you wish to safeguard an extensive protected enclosure.
-The first extinguishing agent container ("control cylinder") of a multi container system lacking a pneumatic release device (PAE) is activated electrically (and, as an option, manually as well) as is the case with the extinguishing agent container of a single container system.
+The first extinguishing agent container ("control cylinder") of a multi container system lacking a pneumatic release device (PAE) is activated electrically (and, as an option, manually as well) just as the extinguishing agent container of a single container system.
 All other extinguishing agent containers ("Slave") are activated pneumatically via a pilot line.